Analysis | What You Need to Know About the Spreading Coronavirus

 To contact the reporters on this story: Jason Gale in Melbourne at j.gale@bloomberg.net;John Lauerman in London at jlauerman@bloomberg.net

-To contact the editors responsible for this story: Michael Patterson at mpatterson10@bloomberg.net, Lisa Beyer, Paul Geitner
+To contact the editors responsible for this story: Michael Patterson at mpatterson10@bloomberg.net, Marthe Fourcade

 ©2020 Bloomberg L.P.